Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

-Next, by solving the optimization problem we can obtain the solution $(Y,Z)$.
-Finally, substituting $(Y,Z)$ into the forward equation of the coupled FBSDE, we obtain the solution $X$.

-In summary, the key steps for solving the coupled FBSDE~\eqref{eq:fully-coupled-nonlinear-FBSDE} using optimization-based methods are: 1) finding an appropriate metric $\operatorname{dist}(\cdot,\cdot)$; 2) solving the optimization problem \eqref{op:dist-yz-YZ}.
+In summary, from the optimization perspective, we need to address two issues: finding an appropriate metric $\operatorname{dist}(\cdot,\cdot)$ and solving the optimization problem \eqref{op:dist-yz-YZ}.
 The theoretical part of this paper mainly discusses how to implement the first step, while for the optimization problem in the second step, we choose to apply neural network optimization methods.
-In fact, the difficulty lies in finding a suitable \textit{computationally feasible} metric.
+In fact, the difficulty of the optimization perspective lies in finding a suitable \textit{computationally feasible} metric.
 By \textit{computationally feasible}, we mean that, given a trial solution $(\tilde{y},\tilde{z})$, we can compute the discrepancy $\operatorname{dist}((\tilde{y},\tilde{z}), (Y,Z))$ even if we do not know the true solution $(Y,Z)$.
-This requirement of \textit{computationally feasibility} is evident because we use the optimization-based methods in two steps precisely due to the unknown solution $(Y,Z)$ of the coupled FBSDE.
-Therefore, as a compromise, we seek an alternative to $\operatorname{dist}((\tilde{y},\tilde{z}), (Y,Z))$, an error function $\ell$ that only depends on the trial solution and simultaneously considers the optimization problem
+This requirement of computational feasibility is evident because we do not know the true solution $(Y,Z)$ of the coupled FBSDE.
+Therefore, as a compromise, we seek an alternative to $\operatorname{dist}((\tilde{y},\tilde{z}), (Y,Z))$, an error function $\ell$ that only depends on the trial solution and simultaneously consider the optimization problem